NEW: No-Fee PhD Application

 A student will be admitted to PhD candidacy only after he/she has passed the qualifying examination.
 All doctoral candidates are expected to choose the area in which they will write their dissertations and identify an advisor who will guide the dissertation.
 They are expected to specialize in one of the department's areas of concentration and take whatever additional courses are required to prepare for the PhD comprehensive examination (typically combined wth the proposal examinaton) and the student's dissertation (including advanced courses that are targeted primarily at doctoral students).
-After sufficient progress has been made in his or her research, the student, under the guidance of the advisor is expected, to appoint a committee consisting of a minimum of four members of the graduate faculty at least two of whom should be from the Industrial Engineering department and at least one of whom should be from outside the department.
-This committee will then administer the following examinations to the student:
+After sufficient progress has been made in his or her research, the student, under the guidance of the advisor is expected to appoint a committee consisting of a minimum of four members of the graduate faculty.
+At least two of them should be from the Industrial Engineering department and at least one of them should be from outside the department.

-The purpose of this examination, which is typically taken in the student's third year in the program, is to test the soundness and validity of the candidate's research topic, research plans, and methods that are described by the student in an oral presentation.
+The purpose of this examination, which is typically taken at the end of the student's third year in the program, is to test the soundness and validity of the candidate's research topic, research plans, and methods that are described by the student in an oral presentation.
 A copy of the proposal document must be provided to each member of the student's examining committee at least two weeks prior to the date of the proposal exam.
 Passing this examination provides an affirmation by the committee that the proposed work when completed will lead to a PhD level dissertation.